Troubleshoot the "Secure Connection Failed" error message

 Other security products that intercept secure connections by default can produce Secure Connection Failed and Your connection is not secure error pages on secure websites.
 For more information, see this article's section on Antivirus products.

 Firefox uses certificates on secure websites to ensure that your information is being sent to the intended recipient and can't be read by eavesdroppers.
-For a list of certificate warnings and error codes, see the article What does "Your connection is not secure" mean?.
+For a list of certificate warnings and error codes, see the article What do the security warning codes mean?.

 Incorrect date settings